 A research-intensive public university, Nanyang Technological University, Singapore (NTU Singapore) has 33,000 undergraduate and postgraduate students in the colleges of Engineering, Business, Science, and Humanities, Arts and Social Sciences, and its Graduate College.
 NTU’s Lee Kong Chian School of Medicine was established jointly with Imperial College London.

-NTU’s campus is frequently listed among the Top 15 most beautiful university campuses in the world and has 57 Green Mark-certified (equivalent to LEED-certified) building projects comprising more than 230 buildings, of which 54 are certified Green Mark Platinum.
+NTU’s campus is frequently listed among the Top 15 most beautiful university campuses in the world.
+It has 57 Green Mark-certified (equivalent to LEED-certified) building projects comprising more than 230 buildings, of which 95% are certified Green Mark Platinum.

 Besides its 200-ha (500-acre) lush green, residential campus in the western part of Singapore, NTU also has a second campus in the heart of Novena, Singapore’s medical district.

 Meteoric rise in international academic reputation

-In 2018, NTU was placed 12th globally in the Quacquarelli Symonds (QS) World University Rankings.
-It was also ranked the world’s best young university (under 50 years old) by QS for the fifth consecutive year.
+In 2019, NTU was placed 11th globally in the Quacquarelli Symonds (QS) World University Rankings.
+It was also ranked the world’s best young university (under 50 years old) by QS for the sixth consecutive year in 2019.
 In addition, NTU was named the world’s fastest rising young university by Times Higher Education in 2015.

 In engineering and technology, NTU is ranked 6th worldwide in the QS World University Rankings by Subject 2019.
 Mirroring this success is the College of Science, whose young chemistry department is ranked 13th among universities in the Nature Index 2019.
 Boosted by research at the Lee Kong Chian School of Medicine, NTU is also strengthening its foothold in areas such as biomedicine and life sciences.